THEOLOGY

 Theos

-Theos is the transcendental truth in time and space.
+Theos is the transcendental truth in time and space (unum verum purum).

 The transcendental truth precedes and makes possible every logical and empirical truth.